surajmathe/intl-input-phone/README.md

   - You can customize the country input masking.
   - You can specify only few country listing in dropdown instead of all country list.
   - You can add new country if not avaliable in my country.

+- Provide the Reactive form support.
+[See Demo Here](https://intl-input-phone-demo.stackblitz.io/#CustomizationReactiveForm)-
+  - You can enable/disable control using reactive form.
+  - You can set/get value using reactive form.
+  - Note - When use control with reactive form, you should set control OutputFormat as OutputOptionsEnum.Number.

 # Documentation -